carpentries-lab/metagenomics-analysis/_episodes/08-taxonomic.md

 ~~~
 {: .output}

+## Taxonomic assignation of the contigs of a MAG

+## Visualization of taxonomic assignation results
 We have reached the tsv files, the final step in our metagenomic pipeline showed in [lesson-3](https://carpentries-incubator.github.io/metagenomics/03-assessing-read-quality/index.html).
 After we have the taxonomy assignation what follows is some visualization of our results.

-## Visualization of taxonomic assignation results
 [Krona](https://github.com/marbl/Krona/wiki) is a hierarchical data visualization software.
 Krona allows data to be explored with zooming, multi-layered pie charts and includes support for several bioinformatics tools and raw data formats.
 To use Krona in our results, lets go first into our taxonomy directory, which contains the precalculated Kraken outputs.

 ### Krona